nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. CS2100 TA requests to list student records
 2. ProgrammerError shows a list of student records
-3. CS2100 TA requests to create a student record
-4. ProgrammerError requests for the student's details
-5. CS2100 TA specifies the student's details
+3. CS2100 TA specifies the student's details
-6. ProgrammerError creates a student record
+4. ProgrammerError creates a student record

    Use case ends.